Zheren1999/investigation-of-the-Hopf-equation-/README.md

 It can be seen that the first step is implemented using explicit methods, and the second step is based on the application of formulas of implicit methods.
 On the right side, instead of the unknown value $u^{n+1}$, the result is substituted predictions $u^{n+1/2}$.

-Methods using the predictor-corrector scheme:\\
+Methods using the predictor-corrector scheme:

-1. Milne method for ODE.\\
+1. Milne method for ODE.

 2. Heun method (predictor - Euler's method, corrector - Trapezium method).

-\\
-3. Adams-Bashforth method for solutions non-rigid boundary value problems (the Adams-Bashforth-Moulton corrector is used).\\
+3. Adams-Bashforth method for solutions non-rigid boundary value problems (the Adams-Bashforth-Moulton corrector is used).

-4. MacCormack method.\\
+4. MacCormack method.

 **MacCormack method**

-The MacCormack method is a modified two-step scheme Lax - Wendroff, but it is much easier to use \cite{anderson1995computational}.
+The MacCormack method is a modified two-step scheme Lax - Wendroff, but it is much easier to use [10].
 Consider the following first-order hyperbolic equation:

 ![image](https://user-images.githubusercontent.com/89813720/204057548-33203c5e-a58a-4a1d-bf28-fc5f44c8457e.png)